ZakaryLepine/Dictionary-Creator/README.md

 Created with the intention of enhancing knowledge on input/output streams and exception handling in Java

-GUI was created as an extra-curricular activity to learn the Swing framework
+GUI was created as an extra-curricular activity to familiarize myself with the Swing framework

 ## REQUIRED